Robert J. Dalessandro

-Robert J. Dalessandro (born 1958, in New York, New York) is an American historian and author who has written and presented extensively on the American Expeditionary Forces contributions to the First World War.
+Robert Joseph Dalessandro (born 1958) is an American historian and author who has written and presented extensively on the American Expeditionary Forces contributions to the First World War.
+He is the acting secretary of the American Battle Monuments Commission.

 Dalessandro is a retired Colonel in the U.S. Army and the Deputy Secretary of the American Battle Monuments Commission, currently serving as the Acting Secretary.
 He is former Director of the United States Army Center of Military History at Fort Lesley J. McNair, Washington, D.C.
 Dalessandro frequently leads battlefield tours to sites in the United States, France and Italy.

 Education

 Dalessandro graduated from the Virginia Military Institute with a degree in History in 1980.
 His graduate studies included work at the College of William and Mary, the U.S. Army War College and George Washington University.

 Military career

 He has had a wide variety of Army leadership and staff assignments including time as a platoon leader, command at company, depot and battalion level and staff assignments at echelons of command ranging from battalion through Department of the Army level.